spheronFdn/supernoderz-guides/README.md

 ## 📚 Available Node Guides

-This repository contains step-by-step instructions for deploying various nodes on Supernoderz.
+This repository contains step-by-step guides for deploying various nodes on Supernoderz.
 Each guide is designed to be beginner-friendly while providing comprehensive coverage for advanced users.

 ### Currently Available Guides: